Jump back to chapter selection.

 Eel =λe2d3r(u(r,t))2.

 where ρm is the mass density of the medium and λe denotes the elastic modulus.
 Note that we use a simplified elastic term which involves density fluctuations only, corresponding to u, and ignores the contributions of shear distortion.
-This two energies are now combined to the Lagrange functional L[u]=Ekin Eel , whose variation with respect to u(r,t) yields the wave equation,
+These two energies are now combined to the Lagrangian L=Ekin Eel , whose variation with respect to u(r,t) yields the wave equation,

 1cl22t2u(u)=0